-Adverse events CTCAE grade ≥ 3
+Adverse events CTCAE grade $\geq 3$

-A statistically significant difference in favour of dabrafenib and trametinib combination therapy was shown for the outcome "AEs CTCAE grade ≥ 3 (time to first event)".
-This resulted in an indication of lesser harm of dabrafenib and trametinib combination therapy compared with the ACT vemurafenib for this outcome.
+A statistically significant difference in favour of trametinib and dabrafenib combination therapy was shown for the outcome "AEs CTCAE grade $\geq 3$ (time to first event)".
+This resulted in an indication of lesser harm of trametinib and dabrafenib combination therapy compared with the ACT vemurafenib for this outcome.